 Activating your portal account is easy.
 Please follow these simple instructions:

-1. Go to http://myau.american.edu.
+Go to https://myau.american.edu.

-3. Follow the instructions to create your account.
+Follow the instructions to create your account.
 You’ll be prompted to enter the seven-digit American University ID number that you received with your admittance letter from the Admissions Office.

-4. Complete the quick tutorial to learn about the benefits of using the portal.
+Complete the quick tutorial to learn about the benefits of using the portal.

 American University provides an extensive orientation program for new students beginning the week before classes start to help make your transition to the university as smooth as possible.
 Please go to the orientation page for your program for information about your orientation dates and the pre-registration process.

 All students are required to hold American University health insurance unless proof of adequate private health insurance is given.
 If you do not want university health insurance, you must fill out the waiver on the myau.american.edu portal.
 For more information visit the Student Health Center website or contact them at +1-202-885-3201.